 Ah, weddings.
 They always make us cry … because seriously, have you tried figuring out proper wedding invitation wording?
 There are hundreds of rules!
 Some of which are hundreds of years old.

 Well wake up, world!
-It’s 2016, and we’re betting whatever wedding you have planned won’t involve handfasting and troths.
+Times have changed, and we’re betting whatever wedding you have planned won’t involve handfasting and troths.
 That’s why we’ve compiled this handy-dandy guide to wedding invite wording for modern matrimony, guest-starring PicMonkey’s new wedding invite templates.
-We’ll give you an overview of the rules and where they come from, then show you how to break ‘em (and look good doing it).
+We’ll give you an overview of the rules and where they come from, then show you how to break ’em (and look good doing it).

 Parts of the wedding invite

 A “traditional” wedding invite declares the following, in this order:

 - Action line